 An Easter Egger egg can vary in color.
 Each Easter Egger hen will only lay one color of eggs, but if you have multiple hens in your coop, you’re sure to get a variety of egg colors.

 The eggs can be blue, green, olive, cream, or even light pink.
+While not as common, Easter Eggers can also lay duller colors, such as brown eggs.
 These eggs are medium to large in size, depending on the genetics of the hen.

 Easter Egger Chick Appearance